-- selecting and hiring the independent registered public accounting firm to audit our financial statements; - · helping to ensure the independence and performance of the independent registered public accounting firm; - approving audit and non-audit services and fees; - reviewing financial statements and discussing with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews and the reports and certifications regarding internal controls over financial reporting and disclosure controls; - preparing the audit committee report that the SEC requires to be included in our annual proxy statement; - reviewing reports and communications from the independent registered public accounting firm; - reviewing the adequacy and effectiveness of our internal controls and disclosure controls and procedure; - · reviewing our policies on risk assessment and risk management; - reviewing and monitoring conflicts of interest situations, and approving or prohibiting any involvement in matters that may involve a conflict of interest or taking of a corporate opportunity; - · reviewing related party transactions; and - establishing and overseeing procedures for the receipt, retention and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.
+- selecting and hiring the independent registered public accounting firm to audit our financial statements; - helping to ensure the independence and performance of the independent registered public accounting firm; - approving audit and non-audit services and fees; - reviewing financial statements and discussing with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews and the reports and certifications regarding internal controls over financial reporting and disclosure controls;

+- preparing the audit committee report that the SEC requires to be included in our annual proxy statement; - reviewing reports and communications from the independent registered public accounting firm; - reviewing the adequacy and effectiveness of our internal controls and disclosure controls and procedure; - reviewing our policies on risk assessment and risk management; - reviewing and monitoring conflicts of interest situations, and approving or prohibiting any involvement in matters that may involve a conflict of interest or taking of a corporate opportunity; - reviewing related party transactions; and - establishing and overseeing procedures for the receipt, retention and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.

 Our audit committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
-A copy of the charter for our audit committee is available on our investor relations website at https://investors.kinnate.com.
-During 2020, our audit committee, which was formed in connection with our initial public offering, held no meetings.
+A copy of the charter for our audit committee is available on our investor relations website at investors.kinnate.com.
+During 2021, our audit committee held four meetings.